May 22nd, 2019, North Carolina and Georgia

 Heather is section hiking and Galant is starting a thru hike.
 He has a strong accent, perhaps Japanese.
 He has already completed the two other long trails, the PCT and CDT, and is now trying to complete the AT as well.
 We talked for a while about his experience on the other trails before heading off.

 It was another long day and I was more tired today, probably because it was the third long day in a row.
-I made it to my campsite around 6:45 pm after eleven and a half hours of hiking.
+I made it to my campsite around 6:45 pm after 11.5 hours of hiking.
 According to the trail guide, this was the site of a former dairy farm from the 1800s—hence the name “Cheese Factory.”

 Time for bed now…